kephwle/shattered-glass/README.md

 𖹭 🪼⋆.ೃ࿔*:･ I AM A CAT ADDICT AND LOVER!!!
 THEY'RE SO CUTE!
 Dogs are adorable aswell, sadly I... do not support SOME of its breeds. 🪼⋆.ೃ࿔*:･

+. . . ᴅᴏɴ'ᴛ ʜᴀᴛᴇ ᴍᴇ ᴏɴ ᴛʜɪꜱ, ɪᴛ'ꜱ ᴍʏ ᴏᴘɪɴɪᴏɴ.
+₊˚⊹ ᰔ As a multishipper, I totally respect most of the ships.
+But in Sonic..?
+I am extremely sorry for the ones reading this:
+  -------------------------- ✮ ⋆ ˚｡𖦹 ⋆｡°✩ -------------------------------
+  𖤝 ShadAmy.
+I don't get it tbh..
+I know, maybe it's their opposites that makes them a pretty popular ship?
+All coquette and the other's edgy.
+Still a massive no...
+  𖤝 Sontails.
+No explanation needed.
+  𖤝 KnuxAmy.
+Another nonsense..
+I see them as siblings 𖤝 1/2 SONADOW.
+I, myelf, ship them because they're cute, but there's an actual reason on why I've put it in here.. it's the FANARTS!
+Why draw Sonic OOC, and Shadow like he just drank a whole ahh pack of protein?
+That's stupid.
+I'd like to name one of the artists.. @ShaddyCatz.
+Just like I've earlier, don't investigate since it has a bit of adult content.
+  𖤝 Shadtails | Shadream | Shadaria.
+DO I HAVE TO EXPLAIN, HUH?!

 ![Image](https://github.com/user-attachments/assets/6331ecea-2b1e-4489-ada1-23b44bd07fd2)

 ꧁⎝ 𓆩༺✧༻𓆪 ⎠꧂

 Take your time, relax, shoulder soft and body calm.
 .
 This is my first time making a repository like this, it's fun imo! (˶ˆᗜˆ˵) .
+Sometimes I don't pay attention on what I'm typing so I can actually mess up my text- (+ my english can be terrible)